April 2022: I am currently not taking on new graduate or undergraduate students

 If you want to come to Alberta, please read about Computing Science Graduate Studies and click the "How to Apply" button.

 The recent and current research in our group covers a number of themes in search and learning.
 You can also look at some of our Publications and Talks.

 These are just some ideas, and new ones pop up constantly.
 They should give you an indication of which possible research directions we are looking at right now.

 While most Go positions are far too complicated to allow a complete analysis, full-scale late stage Go endgame puzzles can be solved exactly with the search method of decomposition search.
 This method implements a divide and conquer approach based on concepts from combinatorial game theory.

-I this project we want to study how modern Go programs learn to play such difficult puzzles, and whether there are limits to how well they can learn them.
+I this project we want to study how modern Go programs based on the Alpha Zero algorithms learn to play such difficult puzzles, and whether there are limits to how well they can learn them.